 31.4.3.2.13 Benefits determination shall account for future uncertainties as appropriate (e.g., load forecasts, fuel prices, environmental regulations).

-31.4.3.2.14 Benefits determination shall consider non-quantifiable benefits as appropriate (e.g., - system operation, environmental effects, renewable integration).
+31.4.3.2.14 Benefits determination shall consider non-quantifiable benefits as appropriate (e.g., system operation, environmental effects, renewable integration).

 31.4.3.3 Project Eligibility for Cost Allocation

-The methodologies in this Section 31.4.3.3 will be used to determine the eligibility of a regulated economic transmission project to have its cost allocated and recovered pursuant to the provisions of this Attachment Y.
+The methodologies in this Section 31.4.3.3 will be used to determine the eligibility of a proposed RETP to have its cost allocated and recovered pursuant to the provisions of this Attachment Y.

-31.4.3.3.1 The NYISO will evaluate the benefits and costs of each regulated economic transmission project over a ten-year period commencing with the proposed commercial operation date for the project.
-The developer of each project will pay the cost incurred by the NYISO to conduct the ten-year cost/benefit analysis of its project.
-The NYISO, in conjunction with the ESPWG, will develop methodologies for extending the CSPP study period database as necessary to evaluate the benefits and costs of each regulated economic transmission project.
+31.4.3.3.1 The ISO will evaluate the benefits against the costs (as provided by the Developer) of each proposed RETP over a ten-year period commencing with the proposed commercial operation date for the project.
+The Developer of each project will pay the cost incurred by the ISO to conduct the ten-year benefit/cost analysis of its project.
+The ISO, in conjunction with the ESPWG, will develop methodologies for extending the most recently completed CARIS database as necessary to evaluate the benefits and costs of each proposed RETP.

-31.4.3.3.2 The benefit metric for eligibility under the NYISO’s cost/benefit analysis will be expressed as the present value of the annual NYCA-wide production cost savings that would result from the implementation of the proposed project, measured for the first ten years from the proposed commercial operation date for the project.
+31.4.3.3.2 The benefit metric for eligibility under the ISO’s benefit/cost analysis will be expressed as the present value of the annual NYCA-wide production cost savings that would result from the implementation of the proposed project, measured for the first ten years from the proposed commercial operation date for the project.

-31.4.3.3.3 The cost for the NYISO’s benefit/cost analysis will be supplied by the developer of the project, and the cost metric for eligibility will be expressed as the present value of the annual total revenue requirement for the project, reasonably allocated over the first ten years from the proposed commercial operation date for the project.
+31.4.3.3.3 The cost for the ISO’s benefit/cost analysis will be supplied by the Developer of the project, and the cost metric for eligibility will be expressed as the present value of the first ten years of annual total revenue requirements for the project, reasonably allocated over the first ten years from the proposed commercial operation date for the project.

-31.4.3.3.4 For informational purposes only, the NYISO will also calculate the present value of the annual total revenue requirement for the project over a 30 year period commencing with the proposed commercial operation date of the project.
+31.4.3.3.4 For informational purposes only, the ISO will also calculate the present value of the annual total revenue requirement for the project over a 30 year period commencing with the proposed commercial operation date of the project.

-31.4.3.3.5 To be eligible for cost allocation and recovery under this Attachment Y, the benefit of the proposed project must exceed its cost measured over the first ten years from the proposed commercial operation date for the project.
+31.4.3.3.5 To be eligible for cost allocation and recovery under this Attachment Y, the benefit of the proposed project must exceed its cost measured over the first ten years from the proposed commercial operation date for the project, and the requirements of section 31.4.3.2 must be met.
 The total capital cost of the project must exceed $25 million.
 In addition, a super-majority of the beneficiaries must vote in favor of the project, as specified in Section 31.4.3.6 of this Attachment Y.

-31.4.3.3.6 In addition to the eligibility benefit metric used in its benefit/cost analysis, the NYISO will calculate the additional metrics to estimate the potential benefits of the proposed project, for information purposes only, in accordance with Section 31.3.1.3, for the applicable metric.
+31.4.3.3.6 In addition to calculating the benefit metric as defined in Section 31.4.3.3.2, the ISO will calculate additional metrics to estimate the potential benefits of the proposed project, for information purposes only, in accordance with Section 31.3.1.3.5, for the applicable metric.
 These additional metrics shall include those that measure reductions in LBMP load costs, changes to generator payments, ICAP costs, Ancillary Service costs, emissions costs, and losses.
 TCC revenues will be determined in accordance with Section 31.4.3.4.2.3.
-The NYISO will provide information on these additional metrics to the maximum extent practicable considering its overall resource commitments.
+The ISO will provide information on these additional metrics to the maximum extent practicable considering its overall resource commitments.